-The School participates in the National School Lunch Program and makes lunches available to students for a fee of \$2.75.
+The School participates in the National School Lunch Program and makes lunches available to students.
+All students are eligible for free breakfast and lunch.
 Ala carte items may be available.
 Students may also bring their own lunch to school to be eaten in the School's cafeteria.
 No student may leave school premises during the lunch period without specific written permission from the Principal.